-- No danger in itself all impulses are conducted to ventricles and cardiac output should be OK. - 2.
-Usually produces no symptoms. - 3.
+- 1. No danger in itself all impulses are conducted to ventricles and cardiac output should be OK - 2.
+Usually produces no symptoms unless very bradycardic - 3.
 May be a forerunner of a more advanced block so continue ECG and SpO2 monitoring into the hospital.